“Hurricane” Lyrics Meaning (Bob Dylan)

 1. “Strange Fruit” by Billie Holiday

 “Strange Fruit” describes the horrors of lynching in the American South.
-It uses dark, haunting imagery to show how racism turns into violence.
+It uses dark imagery to show how racism turns into violence.

 “Fight the Power” pushes back against police brutality and systemic oppression.
 It is loud and direct about inequality and resistance.

-“Ohio” responds to the shooting of students by the National Guard at Kent State.
+“Ohio” is about the shooting of students by the National Guard at Kent State.
 It questions government violence and demands accountability.

 “American Skin (41 Shots)” tells the story of Amadou Diallo, who was shot by police in New York.
 It’s about fear, racial profiling, and a life lost too soon.